All Products

 Document Center

-CloudSSO:Configure alert notifications of SCIM credential expiration and SAML signing certificate expiration
+CloudSSO:Configure SCIM credential and SAML signing certificate expiration alerts

 Scenarios

-You must create a SCIM credential when you configure SCIM user synchronization between CloudSSO and an enterprise identity provider (IdP).
-For more information, see Manage SCIM credentials.
+SCIM user synchronization between CloudSSO and an enterprise identity provider (IdP) requires a SCIM credential.
+Manage SCIM credentials.

-The validity period of the SCIM credential is one year.
-After the SCIM credential expires, SCIM synchronization is disabled.
-You must create another SCIM credential in advance for rotation.
-To ensure that SCIM synchronization settings remain valid, you can configure a SCIM credential expiration rule in Cloud Config and use CloudMonitor to send notifications when SAML signing certificates expire.
-This way, you can rotate the SCIM credential in advance.
+SCIM credentials expire after one year, disabling synchronization.
+Create a new SCIM credential in advance for rotation.
+To ensure timely rotation, configure a SCIM credential expiration rule in Cloud Config and use CloudMonitor to send notifications when SAML signing certificates expire.

-If the SAML signing certificate expires, SSO fails and users cannot log on to Alibaba Cloud by using CloudSSO.
-You must create another SAML signing certificate in advance for rotation.
-You can configure a SAML signing certificate expiration rule in Cloud Config and use CloudMonitor to send notifications when SAML signing certificates expire.
-This way, you can rotate the SAML signing certificate in advance.
+If the SAML signing certificate expires, SSO fails and users cannot log on to Alibaba Cloud through CloudSSO.
+Create a new SAML signing certificate in advance for rotation.
+To ensure timely rotation, configure a SAML signing certificate expiration rule in Cloud Config and use CloudMonitor to send notifications when SAML signing certificates expire.

 Procedure